Context-Dependent Affordance Computation in Vision-Language Models: Theoretical Framework

 Our \textbf{Core Hypothesis}: If spatial awareness operates semantic-first---with functional semantics grounding geometric structure rather than the reverse---then we should observe massive context-dependence in affordance computation.
 We test this prediction using VLMs as model systems, while acknowledging that VLM behavior provides evidence for computational viability, not direct evidence about biological mechanisms.

 The framework generates one hypothesis (H2) and three predictions (P1, P3, P4). \textbf{H2 is directly tested in this paper}; P1, P3, and P4 are theoretical predictions derived from the framework, presented here to motivate future empirical work (see Section~\ref{sec:scope} for detailed discussion of empirical coverage).
+The labels retain the numbering of the framework's original four hypotheses (H1--H4): only H2 is tested here, and the untested H1, H3, and H4 are recast as predictions P1, P3, and P4 to mark their empirical status.

 \begin{hypothesis}[Context-Dependence of Geometry---H2 (Tested)] The same geometric primitive receives different functional encodings under different contexts:

 \end{hypothesis}

 The following predictions are generated by the Semantic-First framework but \textbf{not tested in this study}: